Frazer court: Police struck deal with flag protesters

 "In a nutshell, (he heard) that police had reached an agreement with loyalist representatives in east Belfast to allow the parade to take place," the lawyer said.

-"The quid pro quo was that those on the ground would then ensure no violence."'Not treated fairly'
+"The quid pro quo was that those on the ground would then ensure no violence."

 An Irish News article at the time, reporting that loyalists would be on the streets to bring trouble to an end, strengthened this belief, according to the defence.